TAPAS-BH-201: Development

 In September 2013, the Rustom-II began full power taxi trials at the Kolar airfield near Bengaluru.
-It would carry out intelligence, surveillance and reconnaissance (ISR) roles for all the three armed forces in India.
-Once inducted, this indigenous medium altitude long endurance (MALE) multirole drone is likely to be an asset for Indian armed forces for its surveillance capability as well as for its use as an unmanned armed combat vehicle.
+It would carry out intelligence, surveillance and reconnaissance (ISR) roles for the Indian Armed Forces.
+Once inducted, this indigenous medium altitude long endurance (MALE) multirole drone is likely to be an asset for Indian armed forces for its surveillance capability as well as for its use as an unmanned combat aerial vehicle.

 TAPAS-BH-201 had a successful maiden flight on 16 November 2016 at Challakere, 200 km away from Bengaluru in the district of Chitradurga in south Indian state of Karnataka.
 It was tested for take off, landing and other parameters.
-Ten pilotless UAV's would be produced in one year.
+Ten pilotless UAV's would be produced per year.
 Nine prototypes more advanced than the initial one would follow for testing prior to the beginning of certification process.
 Initially DRDO Chief S. Christopher denied arming Rustom-II.
 There was news of Rustom-II using power plant of Austro Engine but no confirmation from DRDO side considering a Chinese company Wanfeng Auto Holding Group acquired it through Diamond Aircraft Industries in 2016.

 Although it was reported that from prototype AF-5, ADE replaced 125 hp Rotax 914 with 180 hp engine from Austro.
 ADE was also planning to use 200 hp power plant from Lycoming Engines to improve power-to-weight ratio.
-In the meantime, Vehicle Research and Development Establishment (VRDE) and Tech Mahindra started working on an indigenous engine for Rustom-II.
+In the meantime, Vehicle Research and Development Establishment (VRDE) and Tech Mahindra started working on an Indian engine for Rustom-II.

 During the test phase, five additional prototypes were manufactured close to production variant powered by twin NPO-Saturn 36MT turboprop engines rated 74.57 kW (100 hp).
 ADE is also trying to decrease weight of Rustom-II by 260 kg.
 The platform is now being developed as a long endurance surveillance platform capable of deploying precision weapons.
 With an overall length of 9.5 m and a wingspan of more than 20.6 m, the UCAV needs a runway to takeoff and land unlike traditional UAVs.
 Initially 1,800 kg was planned but the prototypes are weighing 2,200 kg.
-Rustom-II has a cruising speed of 135 kt carrying 350 kg of payload.
+Rustom-II has a cruising speed of 135 kn carrying 350 kg of payload.

 The drone can loiter autonomously at high altitudes performing real-time, high-resolution intelligence, surveillance and reconnaissance (ISR) with its SAR and EO sensors.
 When a target is identified, it will either illuminate the target with a laser designator for other strike aircraft, or descend to lower altitude and attack the target with its own air-to-surface missiles.